CLEAN HONEST GOVERNMENT

 Vertical Divider

-Now: All the difference a few years dictionary definitions make
+Now: All the difference a few years in the dictionary definitions make

-Amendment 16 was ratified February of 1913.
-Therefore, the 1916definition for income, which now includes wages, is government's unethical and unconstitutional way of adjusting/amending The Constitution, without going through the Article 5 Amendment process.
+Amendment 16 is said to have been ratified February of 1913.
+Therefore, the 1916 definition for income, which now includes wages, is government's unethical and unconstitutional way of adjusting / amending The Constitution, without going through the Article 5 Amendment process.

 Congress possesses no authority to define what is income.
 That power has never been granted to Congress.